boursam/Lightweight-Kubernetes-Observability-Stack/k3s-setup/REAMDE.md

 kubectl get pods -A
 ```

-Since Helm reads the same `~/.kube/config` (or `KUBECONFIG`), it now works out of the box too — no extra setup needed.
+Since Helm reads the same `~/.kube/config` (or `KUBECONFIG`), it now works out of the box too, no extra setup needed.

 ---